-We can see in these questions that his focus was specifically on evo-replicators.
-In these talks aimed at a wide audience, Kolable for a wider audience.
-Useful information on the various versions of the talk material, and the differences between them, is provided by Khimchenko at http://vivovoco.astronet.ru/VV/PAPERS/BIO/KOLMOGOR/KOL_REP.HTM (in Russian).
+able for a wider audience.
+Useful information on the various versions of the talk material, and the differences between them, is provided by Khimchenko at http://vivovoco.astronet.ru/VV/PAPERS/BIO/KOLMOGOR/KOL\REP.HTM (in Russian).

-44Quotations from Life and thinking as special forms of the existence of matter provided in this chapter are based upon the original version published in 1964 [167] (in Russian), with English translation by TT aided by Google Translate.
+&lt;sup>44Quotations from Life and thinking as special forms of the existence of matter provided in this chapter are based upon the original version published in 1964 [167] (in Russian), with English translation by TT aided by Google Translate.
 An English translation based upon a later version [169] was published by NASA [170], although this is somewhat abridged compared to the original version.